 - You can define Integrated Development Environments like RStudio or JupyterLab to meet the needs of your lab or class and take the pain out of versioning and configuration errors.

 Institutional Deployment, Maintenance, and Training

-Many parts of the CyVerse infrastructure can be deployed at individual institutions.
-Institutions choose to do this to strengthen the compute resources, provide flexible data storage, and give constituents a platform on which to perform research, collaborate, and teach courses.
+Most components of the CyVerse cyberinfrastructure can be deployed at individual institutions.
+Institutions choose to do this to strengthen their local compute resources, provide flexible data storage, and give their constituents a platform on which to conduct research, collaborate, and teach courses and workshops.

 There are different degrees to which an institution can deploy CyVerse infrastructure, and while any combination of services is possible, a typical installation consists of the CyVerse Data Store (data management), Discovery Environment (analysis), and Cloud Native Services (cloud-based analysis, continuous integration, and app development).

 - Integration with your institution’s own local hardware; authentication, user identity management and security systems; and computational, cloud, and data storage resources.

 - Hands-on training for your system administrators, developers, researchers, scientists, and educators, customizable based on the needs of your institution or department.